lambda-sh/lambda/README.md

 While lambda is still in beta, we're making sure to create a solid foundation for the project to build upon.
-Over the last couple of years, the prominence of the web has replaced desktop applications.
+Over the last couple of years, the prominence of the web has replaced traditional desktop applications.
 While this has lead to an overall increase in UI/UX for applications across all platforms, it has come at the cost of performance & resource consumption.

-lambda's goal isn't to replace electron and similar web based desktop applications however, it is to instead create a cross platform ecosystem for desktop applications with performance and resource consumption at the forefront of it's priorities.
+Lambda's goal isn't to replace electron and similar web based desktop applications, however; it is to instead create a cross platform ecosystem for desktop applications with performance and resource consumption at the forefront of it's priorities.
+Lambda will not be HTML/CSS based and will instead provide it's own tooling

-## API Documentation
+## API Documentation <a name="documentation"></a>

-All documentation can be found at [lambda-docs](https://engine-docs.cenz.io).
+All documentation can be found at [Lambda-docs](https://engine-docs.cenz.io).
 Documentation is being written as the engine progresses, so it may currently lack behind what the engine is capable of.